awsdocs/aws-step-functions-developer-guide/doc_source/sample-start-workflow.md

-# Start a Workflow Within a Workflow \(AWS Step Functions, AWS Lambda\)<a name="sample-start-workflow"></a>
+# Start a Workflow within a Workflow \(Step Functions, Lambda\)<a name="sample-start-workflow"></a>

-This sample project demonstrates how to use a state machine to launch other state machine executions\.
-See [Start Workflow Executions From a Task State](concepts-nested-workflows.md)\.
+This sample project demonstrates how to use an AWS Step Functions state machine to launch other state machine executions\.
+See [Start Workflow Executions from a Task State](concepts-nested-workflows.md)\.

-**To create the Start a Workflow Within a Workflow state machine and provision all resources**
+## Create the State Machine and Provision Resources<a name="sample-start-workflow-create"></a>

 1. Open the [Step Functions console](https://console.aws.amazon.com/states/home?region=us-east-1#/) and choose **Create a state machine**\.